OpenTenBase/OpenTenBase/kubernetes/README.md

 This folder contains two Helm charts for deploying the OpenTenBase KubeBlocks add-on on a Kubernetes cluster.
 Use this add-on, you can deploy and manage OpenTenBase clusters on Kubernetes.

-Now, already support OS architecure `amd64` and `arm64`.
+Now, already support OS architecture `amd64` and `arm64`.
 You can follow the steps below to deploy the OpenTenBase Cluster on you laptop(including Mac M1).
+This significantly lowers the barrier and difficulty for users to experience OpenTenBase.

 ## What is KubeBlocks?